anlutro/laravel-settings/README.md

 2. Add `anlutro\LaravelSettings\ServiceProvider` to the array of providers in `config/app.php`.

 3. Publish the config file by running `php artisan config:publish anlutro/l4-settings` (Laravel 4.x) or `php artisan vendor:publish` (Laravel 5).
 The config file will give you control over which storage engine to use as well as some storage-specific settings.

-Laravel 5 only: add `anlutro\LaravelSettings\SaveMiddleware` to your `middleware` list in `app/Http/Kernel.php` for auto-saving of settings when your application shuts down.
-If you don't do this, you have to call `Setting::save()` manually after making changes.

 Optional: add `'Setting' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in `config/app.php`.